firefox-devtools/devtools-core/packages/devtools-launchpad/README.md

 #### Webpack Config

-The webpack [base config](./webpack.config.js) makes it easy to use the toolbox out of the box.
+The webpack [base config](./webpack.config.js) makes it easy to use the launchpad out of the box.

 **Features**